ECEn 324 Review Topics: Chapter 9

 - TLBs

-- How is a typical TLB organized?
+- How is a typical TLB organized, and what is stored in each

 - What happens in the case of a TLB miss?
 (Must it be serviced